 The Lynde Lodge #174, A.F. and A.M., was founded August 19, 1874, and still meet at the Lodge at Hermon Corner.
 Jonathan Hunt Chapter #9, Order of Eastern Star was organized in February 1892.
 Triumph Lodge #119, I.O.O.F. was instituted in 1889, and the Rebekah Lodge in 1891.
 The Union Grange was organized sometime before the Town Centennial in 1914 and although its charter was given up in the 1940's, it was very active for many years and a significant influence in a primarily agrarian society.
-Other prominent groups in Hermon include: the American Legion; the Kiwanis Club; the Hermon Fire Department, Juniors and Ladies Auxiliary; the Garden Club; the Historical Society; the Snowmobile club; the Boots and Saddle Club; the Rescue Squad; and Boy and Girl Scouts of America.
+Other prominent groups in Hermon include: the American Legion; the Kiwanis Club; the Hermon Fire Department, Juniors and Ladies Auxiliary; the Penobscot Snowmobile Club; and Boy and Girl Scouts of America.

 Men and women of Hermon have also dedicated themselves historically to the military support of their country.
-In every conflict, from a limited participation in the Revolution right up to Operation Desert Storm, they have shown willingness, and a bravery for which Hermon is proud.
-This is witnessed by the dedication of one of Hermon's historic monuments, the Soldier's Monument at Hermon Corner, erected in 1901, in honor of the Defenders of Our Country.
+In every conflict, Hermon residents have shown willingness, and a bravery for which the Town is proud.
+This is witnessed by the dedication of one of Hermon's historic monuments, the Soldier's Monument at Hermon Corner, erected in 1901, in honor of the Defenders of Our Country and the Veteran's Park Monument which honors all branches of service.